Free Resources to Learn the ZSH Language

 Now to the links…

-site:https://www.zsh.org/mla/to search through the Zsh mailing list archive.
+site:https://www.zsh.org/mla/to search the Zsh mailing list when you search for it on Google, for example.